 - Skin sensitivity, which may determine the ring metals you can choose from

 - Your partner’s profession and overall lifestyle, which can impact how wearable a certain style of ring may be

 - Your budget, or the ability to choose a payment plan

 - What type of wedding ring you plan to wear

-Another tip shared by one of our customers is to take a look at your partner's Pinterest account if they have one.
-This could be a source of useful inspiration if they are saving pictures of their favourite engagement rings there.
+Another tip shared by one of our customers is to take a look at your partner’s Pinterest account if they have one.
+This could be a source of useful inspiration if they are saving pictures of their favorite engagement rings there.

 How Do I Choose the Right Engagement Ring Size?

 The best way to choose the right engagement ring size is to cross-reference your partner’s existing ring collection.
 You can borrow a ring from her collection to check the size, then purchase an engagement ring that matches.
 We also have some great tools for choosing the right engagement ring size including a printable size chart and plastic ring sizer.

 FINAL THOUGHTS ON 2020 ENGAGEMENT RING TRENDS

 From the metal to the stone and the setting, there are many important decisions to make when choosing the ideal ring for your proposal.